jgam/college-recommend/college/README.md

 problems:
 [colleges] Context addcolleges done now need to write deleteColleges function in authContext. also need to check where I left offf with seting auth.colleges to {colleges:[init]

+## 20200606

+### connecting with backend

+- need to think where to add backend for updating the database
+- before, need to declare functions for PUT method.